Updated Nov. 18, 2021

 When working with other humans, disagreements or differences of opinion are natural and common.
 In the end, the biggest factor that influences how conflict affects the workplace is the way managers, supervisors, and other leaders resolve it.

-When issues arise, employees expect their leadership to step in and use their skills to help peacefully and constructively resolve the conflict.
+As issues arise, employees expect their leadership to step in and use their professional mediation skills to help peacefully and constructively resolve the conflict.
 Nevertheless, conflict resolution at work remains one of the biggest challenges managers and employees face.
 Most people would rather avoid addressing conflicts altogether, especially when matters such as racism, sexism, homophobia and other potential sources of bias arise.
-However, this can proliferate problems, brew long-term bitterness, and, in general, decrease the morale and productivity of a workplace.
+However, this can proliferate problems, brew long-term bitterness, and decrease the general morale and productivity of a workplace.

 Instead of avoiding conflict, here are a few ways company leadership and employees can work together to handle opposition and disagreements on the job.

 It’s common knowledge that humans can sometimes listen to others for the sole purpose of responding.
 However, that only leads to further miscommunication, confusion, and frustration.
 The alternative is to practice active listening.

-According to information from UC San Diego, active listening involves a couple important key components, including:
+According to information from UC San Diego, active listening involves a few important key components, including: